 Preparing individuals with learning disabilities for employment

 GOLD is a free program that assists adults with learning disabilities or ADHD to better understand their learning disabilities in order to achieve and retain meaningful employment.
-The program includes the development of a return to work action plan, followed by employment related workshops, job search support, and job coaching.
+The program includes a return to work action plan, employment-related workshops, job search support, and job coaching.

-Participants will acquire a better understanding of how the LD or ADHD affects their life and activities, both in and outside of the workplace.
-Individuals with learning disabilities are often reluctant to disclose their disability to an employer, and our staff also helps with discussing accommodations and disclosure letters for the workplace.
+Participants will better understand how the LD or ADHD affects their lives both in and outside of the workplace.
+Individuals with disabilities are often reluctant to disclose their disability to an employer; our staff will help with discussing accommodations and disclosure letters for the workplace.

 Autism Spectrum Disorder (ASD) Job-Readiness Program

 Specifically design for individuals with ASD between the ages of 18 and 30 years, this strength-based program will lead you to employment and work environments so you can do your best work.
 Services include an eight week workshop series to develop your job readiness skills, weekly one-on-one sessions, a work experience placement for up to 14 weeks, on-site job coaching and job retention workshops.

 The program is highly structured, and provides participants with eight weeks of employment workshops three times a week that focus on topics like workplace communication, employer interactions, workplace behaviour, and self advocacy.

 Throughout the program, participants attend weekly one-on-one counselling sessions with our Workforce Specialists to set and achieve goals, and to support them in their transition into work followed by on-the-job coaching to ensure a successful paid work placement for up to 14 weeks.

 Employment and volunteer preparation for individuals with learning or developmental disabilities